YijianZhou/YijianZhou.github.io/presentations.md

 ### 2025
 - **AI-PAL: Self-Supervised AI Phase Picking via Rule-based Algorithm for Generalized Earthquake Detection**
     [Keynote speaker](https://sites.google.com/view/slow2fast-earthquake-workshop/2025/plenary-sessions-2025?authuser=0) of the International Joint Workshop on Slow-to-Fast Earthquakes 2025, Kochi city, Japan (2025/09)
-    Also at International Symposium on 1975 Haicheng Earthquakes, Shenyang, China (2025/07)
+    & International Symposium on 1975 Haicheng Earthquakes, Shenyang, China (2025/07)

 - **Special Seismic and Aseismic Slip Events Observed Along the East Anatolian Fault Zone (EAFZ)**
     Invited by Earthquake Research Institute, the University of Tokyo, Japan (2025/09)
-    Also at the Institute of Geology, CEA, Beijing, China (2025/07)
+    & the Institute of Geology, CEA, Beijing, China (2025/07)

 - **How Not to be Fooled by Seismicity Depth Distribution: Lessons from the 2023 Kahramanmaraş (SE Turkey) aftershock sequence**
     Invited by the 6th Symposium of AI in Seismology, Enshi, Hubei, China (2025/07)